Right in the heart of the Texas Hill Country sits the charming and historic small town of Fredericksburg, Texas in Gillespie County.

 The 3-acre complex that makes up the Pioneer Museum is home to 11 historic buildings from the original small-town authentic German immigrants.

-The peaches here are great, and one of the best things around (especially the peach ice cream), so don’t miss trying them!
+The peaches here are great and one of the best things around (especially the peach ice cream), so don’t miss trying them!

-Hang Out at Das Peach Haus
+Das Peach Haus

 This cute store, located not far from Main Street, has century-old buildings dating back to the German immigrants.

-They have everything you can think of made from the best peaches, even ice cream!
+If you’re a peach lover, Das Peach Haus is a great place since they have everything you can think of made from the best peaches, even ice cream!

-Located just off of Main Street, the Rockbox Theater originally focused on live music from the 50s and 60s.
+Located just off Main Street, the Rockbox Theater initially focused on live music from the 50s and 60s but has since evolved to welcome bands and comedians for you to watch.

-Become Immersed in History Museum of the Pacific War
+Museum of the Pacific War

 I have often wondered why a National museum like the National Pacific War Museum is located in the small town of Fredericksburg, Texas.